 The end of a long journey to receiving U.S. Citizenship for Bernardo de Galvez has finally happened with President Barack Obama’s signature on December 16, 2014.
 Many thanks to all who have supported this effort over the years.

 Finally, our beloved and nearly forgotten Louisiana Spanish Colonial Governor-General Bernardo de Galvez, an American Revolutionary War Patriot and now U.S. Citizen, joins the ranks of only seven others.
 These honored citizens, deemed of exceptional merit, have been declared honorary citizens of the United States either by an Act of Congress or by a proclamation issued by the President of the United States.

 As a native of New Orleans, Louisiana currently living in Atlanta, Georgia, I too have a very interesting connection to this historical figure, The Spanish Colonial Louisiana Governor-General Bernardo de Galvez, and it too culminated with a signature.

 On Dec 16, 1779 (243 years ago this month), Bernardo de Galvez, the then Governor of Spanish Colonial Louisiana, signed the manumission papers which granted freedom to my enslaved 4th generation great-grandmother, Agnes.

 Through further research, I also discovered Agnes’ French consort, whom I later determined to be my 4th great generation-grandfather named Mathieu Devaux dit Platilla, who served in the New Orleans Militia, 3rd company Artillery under the Command of General Galvez.
 These two discoveries, finding Agnes and discovering my ancestral connection to the American Revolution, have also connected my ancestry to both Spanish Louisiana and American history in a most interesting way.

 Below, view the segment on the PBS program, History Detectives, titled the Galvez Papers, which helped bring my ancestors’ story to a national audience.

-“The Galvez Papers” will play after PBS promo.
+“The Galvez Papers” will play after the PBS promo.